Day 2 – From Smoothwater Lake To An “It’ll Do” CS On Lady Evelyn’s South Branch

 As soon as the queen died, a giant stream poured out of the cave and the lake “That is to flood the world began rising. going and be the end,” said Nenebuc.
 So he cut trees and made a kind of raft.
 [See Speck’s report here (pp.35-36) for the Ojibwe Flood story, the outcome of Nanabush’s killing of the Great Lynx in the cave.]

 As the map above shows, we paddled over to the west side of the lake and then along the shore across from our Day 1 campsite, looking for anything that could pass as the mythic cave of the Nanabush/Mishipeshu story.
-We saw no sign of previous paddlers on the same quest, no strip of prospector’s tape as evidence we were close; it was mostly low-grade rock rubble along the shore.
+We saw no sign of previous paddlers on the same quest, no strip of prospector’s tape as evidence we were close; it was primarily low-grade rock rubble along the shore.

-I was left wondering who the fantasy-prone individual was, who after accepting the literal truth of the myth, was able to find a “cave”.
-It would not be the only time on our trip down the river that this happened.
-A few days later on Florence Lake, I looked at “Table Rock” and was left skeptical about the explanatory note found on the Ottertooth map.
+I was left wondering who the fantasy-prone individual was, who, after accepting the literal truth of the myth, was able to find a “cave.”
+It would not be the only time this happened on our trip down the river.
+A few days later, on Florence Lake, I looked at “Table Rock” and was left skeptical about the explanatory note found on the Ottertooth map.

-As we came to the top (i.e. the south) end of the lake, I hopped out to do a quick check of a potential campsite just up from the sand beach.
+As we came to the south end of the lake, I hopped out to do a quick check of a potential campsite just up from the sand beach.
 It was okay – but not as nice as ours on the east side beach from the night before or the other one further north.